RELEVANT CHAPTERS

 - the recipient has previously had a direct payment terminated or refused;

-- the recipient is deemed financially insecure e.g. they are subject to a debt management plan, have unresolved County Court Judgements, already have an accumulated debt owing to the Council on the Care Charge account or are the subject of investigation of financial abuse or fraud.
+- the recipient is deemed financially insecure e.g. they are subject to a debt management plan, have unresolved County Court Judgements, already have an accumulated debt owing to the Council on the care charge account or are the subject of investigation of financial abuse or fraud.

 CMBC will make decisions in relation to the requirement for a managed account on a case-by-case basis.